I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

-But there’s more platform that for sure also have merit for salons and spas.
+But there are more platforms that for sure also have merit for salons and spas.
 Let’s also go over the unique benefits of these platforms for salons and spas.

 Snapchat for Salons & Spas: When You’re Going After a Younger Clientele

-What’s unique with Snapchat is the you audience.
+What’s unique about Snapchat is the young audience.
 90% of Snapchat users are aged 13-24 (source).
 Making this a good platform for you to be on if you want to go after a younger clientele.

 The instant Story approach of Snapchat is powerful.
-I grabs the attention of users even stronger than some of the other platforms.
-Like Facebook they also offer the ability to run ads (learn more on the Snapchat website here).
+I can grab the attention of users, even more, stronger than some of the other platforms.
+Like Facebook, they also offer the ability to run ads (learn more on the Snapchat website here).

 The platform has many similarities with Instagram.
-In particular since Instagram have copied the Story approach from them.
+In particular, since Instagram has copied the Story approach from them.

-It certainly is an interesting platform for salon and spas to try out.
+It certainly is an interesting platform for salons and spas to try out.

 Twitter for Salons & Spas: For Ongoing Conversations